 Fortunately, we also identified several products that passed all of our tests of quality and provided significant doses of valerenic acids — without unacceptable lead.
 Some even cost less than lower dose products.
 We selected two products as our Top Picks for best valerian.

 You must be a ConsumerLab.com member to get the full valerian supplements test results and reviews for 10 valerian products including root powders, extracts, and tinctures.
 Eight of these were selected for review by ConsumerLab.com and two others passed the same testing in CL's voluntary Quality Certification Program.
-In the report, you'll learn:
+In the review, you'll learn:

 - ConsumerLab's Top Picks for valerian supplements based on quality, purity, dose, and value

 - Which products passed or failed our tests and why

 - How valerian supplements compare on ingredients, dosage, amounts of valerenic acids, and cost

 - Amounts of valerenic acids in each product

 - Price comparisons showing how to get the best valerian at lowest cost